Advanced Surface Ablation/PRK

 “Flap-less” Blade-Free Laser Vision Correction

 Advanced Surface Ablation (ASA) is also sometimes referred to as Blade-Free Laser Vision Correction.
 ASA is a highly advanced form of photo-refractive keratectomy, or PRK, which is a procedure that reshapes the cornea with laser light.
-ASA uses highly sophisticated excimer lasers capable of eye tracking and wavefront customized treatment to reshape the front surface of the cornea and correct vision.
+ASA uses highly sophisticated excimer lasers capable of eye tracking and wavefront-guided customized treatment to reshape the front surface of the cornea and correct vision.
 There is no corneal flap created with this surgery.
 A temporary soft contact lens is placed on the eye for a few days during the healing process.
 ASA treatment may be preferred for certain patients with very thin corneas or unusually shaped corneas.
 Our experienced ophthalmologists can determine if you’re an ideal candidate for this technique during your initial consultation.

 This completely blade-free approach to eye surgery is attractive to many patients.
 One very minor disadvantage of ASA is that vision is often slightly blurry for a few days after the surgery.
 This blurring is only temporary, and nearly all patients are able to drive about four days after the surgery.
 The ASA procedure we perform today is a very far cry from excimer laser surgery we performed twenty years ago, commonly referred to as first generation PRK.
 While those early cases provided excellent results, there was definitely more discomfort with surgery from that era.
 With vastly improved lasers and techniques today’s ASA is nearly discomfort-free in most patients.

-“Flap-less” ASA laser vision correction is sometimes referred to as LASEK or epi-LASIK.
+“Flap-less” ASA laser vision correction is also sometimes referred to as LASEK or epi-LASIK.
 ASA patients are treated with exactly the same advanced wavefront-guided custom lasers as our LASIK patients, and the accuracy and long-term results of ASA and LASIK are virtually identical.
 Many patients who would be candidates for either LASIK or ASA will elect to have ASA simply because it offers comparable results with the advantages of a completely “flap”-free surgery.

 Advanced Surface Ablation FAQ